Kake24/Kake24/README.md

 ### Hi there 👋

+- 💻 I'm a French engineer student in embedded systems
+- 🤖 I'm the Worldskills 2023 Hauts-de-France regional champion in Mobile Robotics
+- 🐍 I'm a Python lover
+- 🧑‍🔬 I'm currently working in collaboration with GSI Helmholtzzentrum für Schwerionenforschung GmbH

 <!--
 **Kake24/Kake24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.